New Jersey Mesothelioma Lawyer

 New Jersey’s chemical industry featured many major facilities, including DuPont, Toms River Chemical Corporation, Tennaco Chemical Company, Heyden Chemical Corporation, and Mutual Chemical Company of America.
 Brown amosite and blue crocidolite—two forms of asbestos—were extensively used in chemical production.

-Plastic Workers:
+Plastic Workers

 Plastic companies were common in New Jersey, and asbestos was used in some plastic production processes.
 Celanese Plastics, Union Plastics Corp., C.M.
 Plastics Moulding Co., and Wheaton Plastics Co. are among those that used asbestos.

 Shipyards were one of the most significant sources of asbestos exposure throughout the 1900s.
 The Camden Shipyard was the largest and most prolific shipyard in the world during World War II, producing a variety of vessels for the U.S. Navy.
-Those who built, repaired, or maintained these ships experienced even heavier exposure because they directly handled large amounts of asbestos.
+Shipyard workers who built, repaired, or maintained these ships experienced even heavier exposure because they directly handled large amounts of asbestos.

 Like other industries involving high temperatures, oil companies protected key equipment using asbestos for its heat-resistant properties.
 Halliburton, Hess Oil and Chemical, Mobile, Chevron, Standard Oil, Texaco, and Tosco are among the oil companies with histories of asbestos exposure in New Jersey.

 New Jersey’s many power plants used asbestos to insulate turbines, generators, and other equipment from high temperatures.
-Sites like New Jersey Power and Light Company, Jersey Central Power and Light Company, Perth Amboy Powerhouse, and Powerhouse Essex Station were associated with asbestos exposure.
+Sites like New Jersey Power and Light Company, Jersey Central Power and Light Company, Perth Amboy Powerhouse, and Powerhouse Essex Station were associated with plant workers’ asbestos exposure.

 Due to its strength and fire resistance, asbestos has been a common component in construction materials for decades.
 Johns-Mansville Products Corporation, Repauno Construction, National Gypsum Company, and Vespi Construction all used or sold asbestos-containing products.